 Electronic Message Center

 Creating an electronic message center improves communication and supports your ongoing pandemic protocols.
 Invest in a variety of strategically placed scrolling signs and HD signs that can post text, images, and video.
-Unlike paper signs, digital displays can be updated remotely—empowering you to provide real-time updates.
+Unlike paper signs, trending digital signage displays can be updated remotely—empowering you to provide real-time updates.
 A few options include:

 - LED signs support social distancing because they can be viewed from at least 200 feet away